 If you, or someone you know, are diagnosed with dementia, it can be a very worrying and upsetting time.
 There is a lot of advice and support available to help you to live with the condition and to maintain your quality of life.

-Dementia Advice Centre in West Denton offers support, advice, reassurance, signposting, information, training, activities, groups and more.
+Dementia Advice Centre offers support, advice, reassurance, signposting, information, training, activities, groups and more.

 Alzheimer’s Society Newcastle provides confidential information, advice and support services to people with dementia, their carers and professionals.
 Their services include: